ErLex20/RL_Project/README.md

-# MRL_Project
+# RL_Project
-MRL Project - Reinforcement Learning library implemented in Arduino
+RL Project - Reinforcement Learning library implemented for STM32 with some examples in MATLAB